spicysomtam/cakesol-wp-poc/README.md

 # Docker and docker compose local dev setup

-Install docker-engine from docker.io (not ubuntu repo) and docker-compose.
-I used non CE/EE versions.
+Install docker-engine from docker.io (not ubuntu repo) and docker-compose on your dev workstation.
+I used non CE/EE versions which were already installed.

-This step works out what ip addresses to use for the ec2 instance/s and cadvisor running on the instance/s, and then spins up the local dev docker compose setup.
+This step works out what ip addresses to use for the ec2 instance/s and cadvisor running on the instance/s (uses ec2.py), and then spins up the local dev docker compose setup.
 Prometheus config will be updated accordingly.
 Grafana is already populate with some dashboards:

 ```
 ./docker-dev-start.sh